Submission Guidelines and Editorial Policies

 - Outstanding Certification.
 The editorial board of TMLR jointly awards this certification to papers which are deemed to be exceptionally high quality and broadly significant for the field.
 The certification may be given well after the paper’s initial publication in TMLR (a year or more), and is equivalent to a best paper award at a top-tier conference.

-The remaining four certifications are nominated by action editors and must be reviewed and approved by at least one editor-in-chief:
+Three other certifications are nominated by action editors and must be reviewed and approved by at least one editor-in-chief:

 - Featured Certification.
 This certification may be awarded to papers that are very high quality.
 These papers present significant contributions which are novel, clearly explained, and well supported with evidence, theory, or analysis.
 If this paper was submitted to a top-tier conference, it would likely be presented as an oral/spotlight.